Untangling the Web of Addiction: The Relationship between Mental Health and Substance Use Disorders

 Since the beginning of the coronavirus epidemic, we have witnessed the continued rise of mental health issues such as anxiety, depression, and PTSD.
 Many who suffer from these symptoms also experience substance use disorders, leading to a tangled web of problems.
 The research shows that drugs and alcohol make mental health symptoms worse.
 This co-occurring condition is called “Dual Diagnosis,” and it is difficult to unravel without specialized treatment.

-45% of people in the United States struggle with a dual diagnosis
+45% of people in the United States with an addiction struggle with a dual diagnosis

 Licensed Professional Clinical Counselor Madeline Kelly knows this subject matter well.
 Kelly and her colleagues help clients untangle the dual diagnosis web by addressing both substance use and mental health concerns, equally, so that individuals may experience long-term recovery.
 In the Q&A below, Kelly shares the causes that often influence a co-occurring disorder and how to recognize common behaviors that are associated with dual diagnosis.